praydog/uevr-docs/src/README.md

 ### AFR

-Alternate Frame Rendering.
-Renders each eye on separate frames, with the game world advancing time in between frames, causing desyncs and usually nausea along with it.
+Alternated Frame Rendering.
+Renders each eye on separate frames in an alternating fashion, with the game world advancing time in between frames.
+Causes eye desyncs and usually nausea along with it.

 Not synchronized.
 Generally should not be used unless the other two are unusable in some way.